 Colourful Copenhagen is one of my favourite places to visit in Scandinavia.
 To be honest with you, if I could afford it (and I wasn’t so scared of the cold!), I would’ve moved there years ago.

-In this blog post, I give you the lowdown on all the best ways to get from Copenhagen to Gothenburg.
+In this blog post, I give you the lowdown on all the best ways of getting from Copenhagen to Gothenburg.
 Whether you prefer to hire a car, catch a flight or use public transport, I cover each here with tips and advice for the journey.

-So without further ado, here is everything you need to know about travelling from Copenhagen to Gothenburg.
+So without further ado, here’s everything you need to know about travelling from Copenhagen to Gothenburg.
 Hopefully it will help you have an awesome Scandi adventure!

 Flying from Copenhagen to Gothenburg